pebezo/Portal/README.md

 How to use
 ----------

-The only file you need is Portal.cs If you're using [NuGet](http://nuget.org/packages/Portal), the installer copies Portal.cs to /Helpers/Portal.cs in your main / current project, and modifies your web.config under /Views.
+The only file you need is Portal.cs.
+If you're using [NuGet to install Portal](http://nuget.org/packages/Portal), the installer copies Portal.cs to /Helpers/Portal.cs in your main / current project, and modifies your web.config under /Views.

 For manual installations, you can just copy Portal.cs to whatever folder you prefer and register the namespace in /Views/web.config like this: